MicrosoftDocs/Contribute/Contribute/index.md

 ![proposing your change](./media/index/submit-pull-request.png)

-That's it.
+That's it!
 Content team members will review and merge your PR.
+You may get some feedback requesting changes if you made larger changes.

 The GitHub editing UI responds to your permissions on the repository.
 The preceding images are accurate for contributors that do not have write permissions to the target repository.
 GitHub automatically creates a fork of the target repository in your account.
 If you have write access to the target repository, GitHub creates a new branch in the target repo.
 The branch name has the form **\<GitHubId\>-patch-n** using your GitHub ID, and a numeric identifier for the patch branch.

 We use PRs for all changes, even for contributors that have write access.
 Most repositories have the `master` branch protected so that updates must be submitted as PRs.

 The in-browser editing experience is best for minor or infrequent changes.
-If you make large contributions, or use advanced Git features (such as branch management or advanced merge conflict resolution), you will need to [fork the repo and work locally](how-to-write-workflows-major.md).
+If you make large contributions, or use advanced Git features (such as branch management or advanced merge conflict resolution), you need to [fork the repo and work locally](how-to-write-workflows-major.md).

 ## Review open PRs